MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/overview.md

 The country is determined by the carrier country and requires the device to have a SIM card.
 Note that if you are using a simulator or another device with no SIM card such as a tablet, the country will be "unknown" or inaccurate.

-- The map shows shaded countries depending on the number of active devices.
-The more devices, the darker the shade.
+- The map shows shaded countries depending on the number of active users.
+The more users, the darker the shade.
-- You will see the top seven countries by number of active devices.
+- You will see the top seven countries by number of active users.

 The language is the one defined at the OS level by the user.
 - The panel will show the top 7 major languages.

-## Active Devices per Version
+## Active Users per Version
-This chart shows how many devices are using a given version.
+This chart shows how many users are using a given version.
 It will show the distribution for the top 20 app version.